vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 There are two centroid vectors, vectors 4 and 9, both reference a posting list consisting of the vectors that are close to the cluster the centroid represents.

-A vector might be close to multiple cluster centroids, for example vector 5 and vector 8 in the figure above.
+A vector might be close to multiple cluster centroids, for example, vector 5 and vector 8 in the figure above.
 These are examples of boundary vectors that lays in between multiple centroids.

 The offline clustering part of *SPANN* tries to balance the clusters so